jenishborah/JDBCconnection/README.md

 # JDBCconnection
-How to set connection with java and MySql using JDBC deiver
+How to set connection with java d MySql using JDBC deiver Xxxxx